shahp630/San-Francisco-Housing-Market-Visualization-PyViz/README.md

 For thi assignment, you’ll need to create and submit the following deliverable:

 A Jupyter notebook that contains your analysis of the housing rental market data for San Francisco.
 The analysis will be complete with professionally styled and formatted interactive visualizations.

+# The main task in this Challenge is to visualize and analyze the real-estate data in your Jupyter notebook.
+Use the san_francisco_housing.ipynb notebook to complete the following tasks:

+Calculate and plot the housing units per year.

+Calculate and plot the average prices per square foot.

+Compare the average prices by neighborhood.

+Build an interactive neighborhood map.

+Compose your data story.